onflow/flow-go/config/README.md

 ### Adding a new config value
 Adding a new config to the FlowConfig can be done in a few easy steps.

-1. Create a new subpackage for the config value.
+1. Create a new subpackage in the config package for the new configuration structs to live.
+Although it is encouraged to put all configuration sub-packages in the config package so that configuration can be updated in one place these sub-packages can live anywhere.
 This package will define the configuration structs and CLI flags for overriding.
     ```shell
     mkdir example_config
     ```